 With dogs that are house pets you might want to consider a doggy door so that Fido can make his own way in-and-out of the house.
 A bit of convenience for the pet is a prevention step that will help to prevent pet urine in carpet.

 Well trained pets and carpet mix.
 Untrained pets and carpet do not mix.
 We get a new puppy and one of the first things we experience is pet urine in carpet.
 Puppies need to be housebroken and the quicker we can do it the sooner we prevent them from breaking the house.
-During this housebreaking period there is likely to be a few accidents.
+According to a detailed guide on this subject, during this housebreaking period there is likely to be a few accidents.
 For that reason it is a good idea to have some type of protection over a carpet during this period of time.

 Fail to protect will mean pet urine in carpet.
 Fail to cleanup accidents immediately means that pet urine in carpet is now pet urine in the back of carpet.
 With repeated accidents in the same area it will be pet urine in carpet, pad and floor.